SecureStartKit

 Credentials exposureNever in browserOften in browser bundle

 This is the biggest differentiator.
 Most templates trust the browser with your database.
 SecureStartKit doesn't.
+You can run through our SaaS security checklist to see how your current setup compares.

 Feature Comparison